Design & Build Quality

 As far as the display housing, the Galaxy S4 obviously wins against the HTC One (M7), with the newest version of Gorilla Glass protecting it against any and all sharp, foreign objects.
 If you'd like to see just how durable the display is, take a look at this video.
 In my preliminary (and much more delicate) durability test involving a few coins, the display held up with nary a scratch.

 I'm so conflicted.
-Yes, the Galaxy S4 has a ton of great new features, but Touchwiz remains a hideous mess.
+You will find a ton of great new Galaxy S4 features, but TouchWiz remains a hideous mess.
 I'd prefer stock Android any day over the cartoonish and downright ugly icons, and I wonder why Samsung – which has so much money - can't invest just a tiny bit in good software design.
 That said, the Galaxy S4 has features for days.

 Liked the Galaxy Note 2?
 The Galaxy S4 has basically all of the same features, including floating touch, side-by-side multitasking options and tons more.
 The phone even has an "Easy Mode" for the user who can't handle the flood of features; the mode transforms the phone into something even a child could use, with a simple dialer, shortcuts to a few common apps and huge icons.